nagonzalezf/polar2complex-calculator/README.md

 Standalone executable can be found inside the .zip folder: https://drive.google.com/file/d/1VAzgZ9mIq_aXA-dTnTjCxnfdqe_iPvyA/

-This software was developed as an engineering programming excercise to practice tkinter librarie for graphic user interface applications.
+NOTE: This software was developed as an engineering programming excercise to practice tkinter librarie for graphic user interface applications.
 It also works!